Walking Tour: Architecture on the Prado

 - Length 5.5km; two hours

-Havana’s 7km-long Malecón is one of the world’s great sea drives and without doubt the city’s most quintessential walk.
-Marking the beginning of the Malecón, the 16th-century fort of Castillo de San Salvador de la Punta predates the sea drive by three centuries.
+Havana’s 7km-long Malecón is one of the world’s great sea drives and the city’s quintessential walk.
+Marking the beginning of the Malecón, the 16th-century Castillo de San Salvador de la Punta predates the sea drive by three centuries.
 It guards the entrance to Havana harbor and its thick limestone walls face off against the larger Morro fort opposite.
 The broad esplanade abutting the ocean is a favorite spot for lovers and fishers.

-Raised on a rocky knoll known as the Loma de Taganana, the Hotel Nacional dominates the Malecón at the intersection with La Rampa.
-Far more than just a hotel, it’s also a national monument, top cabaret venue, architectural marvel and possibly the best place in Cuba to sit on a breeze-caressed terrace and enjoy rum and cigars.
+On a rocky knoll known as the Loma de Taganana, the Hotel Nacional dominates the Malecón at the intersection with La Rampa.
+Far more than just a hotel, it’s also a national monument, a top cabaret venue, an architectural marvel and possibly the best place in Cuba to sit on a breeze-caressed terrace and enjoy rum and cigars.

-The former US Interests Section office was converted back into the US Embassy in 2015, and the Stars and Stripes fly here once again.
-The political propaganda boards that used to dominate the immediate environs have quietly disappeared, although the parade ground in front is still called the Tribuna Anti-Imperialista José Martí.
+The former US Interests Section office was converted back into the US Embassy in 2015, and the Stars and Stripes flies here once again.
+The propaganda boards that used to dominate the environs have quietly disappeared, although the parade ground in front is still called the Tribuna Anti-Imperialista José Martí.